Banner: Knocknarea at Sunset.

 The Boyne Valley

-The mounds and passage-graves at Newgrange, Knowth and Dowth are the largest, finest and most decorated megalithic temples in the country and have few rivals in Ancient Europe.
-The three huge mounds are surrounded by the remains of up to forty smaller satellite monuments, half of which are found at Knowth.
+The passage-graves at Newgrange, Knowth and Dowth are the largest and most decorated neolithic passage-graves in the country and have few rivals in Ancient Europe.
+The three huge cairns are surrounded by the remains of up to forty smaller satellite monuments, the majority of which are found encircling the huge cairn at Knowth.

 Knowth kerbstone.